 Lynn's Basic Meatloaf

 The Method to This Meatloaf Madness.

 The following recipe is for basic, generic meatloaf.
-It will have a pleasant, mild flavor and a firm texture.
+It will have a pleasant, mild flavor and a firm but course texture.

+Lynn's Basic Meatloaf